- Aspire assets

 - Creating assets

-- Sending assets (send)
+- Sending assets to others

-- Paying distributions on assets
+- Paying distributions on one of your assets

 The different kinds of assets